Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Introduction

-Although the intrinsic correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors has been established experimentally\cite{Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}, a complete understanding of this correlation is still unclear, where a key question is whether a common bosonic excitation, which dominates both the electron scattering responsible for the low-temperature T-linear normal-state resistivity and the electron pairing responsible for superconductivity, makes a correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$.
-In the recent work\cite{Tan21}, the doping-temperature phase diagram in the electron-doped cuprate superconductors was discussed based on the kinetic-energy-driven SC mechanism, where the main ingredient is identified into the constrained electron pairing mechanism involving {\it the spin excitation, the collective mode from the internal spin degree of freedom of the constrained electron itself}, and then the obtained $T_{\rm c}$ increases with the increase of electron doping in the underdoped regime, and reaches its maximum in the optimal electron doping, then decreases in the overdoped regime.
-On the other hand, the nature of the low-temperature T-linear normal-state resistivity in the overdoped hole-doped cuprate superconductors was investigated very recently \cite{Ma23}, where the origin of the low-temperature T-linear normal-state resistivity is attributed to the electron umklapp scattering from the spin excitation.
-In particular, a very low temperature $T_{\rm scale}$ scales with $\Delta^{2}_{p}$, where $\Delta_{p}$ is the minimal umklapp vector at the antinode, and then above $T_{\rm scale}$, the normal-state resistivity is T-linear with the strength that decreases with the increase of hole doping.
-In this paper, we study the remarkable correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors along with these lines, where we identify explicitly that the momentum relaxation due to the electron umklapp scattering mediated by the spin excitation reveals itself in the nature of the low-temperature T-linear normal-state resistivity in the overdoped electron-doped cuprate superconductors as it works in the overdoped hole-doped counterparts \cite{Ma23}.
-Our results in this paper together with the previous work for superconductivity\cite{Tan21} therefore indicate that the {\it spin excitation} is at the origin of both the low-temperature T-linear normal-state resistivity and superconductivity in the overdoped electron-doped cuprate superconductors.
-This {\it same spin excitation} that mediates both the electron umklapp scattering responsible for the low-temperature T-linear normal-state resistivity in the overdoped regime and attractive interaction between the electrons responsible for superconductivity naturally generates a striking correlation between the strength of the low-temperature T-linear normal-state resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.
+Although the intrinsic correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors has been established experimentally \cite{Jin11,Sarkar17,Sarkar19,Legros19,Yuan22}, a complete understanding of this correlation is still unclear.
+In particular, a key question is whether a common bosonic excitation, which dominates both the electron scattering responsible for the low-temperature T-linear resistivity and the electron pairing responsible for superconductivity, makes a correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$.
+In the recent work \cite{Tan21}, the doping-temperature phase diagram in the electron-doped cuprate superconductors was discussed based on the kinetic-energy-driven SC mechanism, where the main ingredient is identified into the constrained electron pairing mechanism involving {\it the spin excitation, the collective mode from the internal spin degree of freedom of the constrained electron itself}.
+In this case, the obtained $T_{\rm c}$ increases with the increase of electron doping in the underdoped regime, and reaches its maximum in the optimal electron doping, then decreases in the overdoped regime \cite{Tan21}.
+On the other hand, the nature of the low-temperature T-linear resistivity in the overdoped hole-doped cuprate superconductors was investigated very recently \cite{Ma23}, where the electron umklapp scattering from the spin excitation can give a consistent description of the low-temperature T-linear resistivity.
+In particular, a very low temperature $T_{\rm scale}$ scales with $\Delta^{2}_{p}$, where $\Delta_{p}$ is the minimal umklapp vector at the antinode, and then above $T_{\rm scale}$, the resistivity is T-linear with the strength that decreases with the increase of hole doping.
+In this paper, we study the remarkable correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors along with these lines.
+We identify explicitly that the momentum relaxation due to the electron umklapp scattering mediated by the spin excitation reveals itself in the nature of the low-temperature T-linear resistivity in the overdoped electron-doped cuprate superconductors as it works in the overdoped hole-doped counterparts \cite{Ma23}.
+Our results in this paper together with the previous work for superconductivity \cite{Tan21} therefore indicate a fact: the {\it spin excitation} that mediates the attractive interaction between the electrons responsible for superconductivity also mediates the electron umklapp scattering responsible for the low-temperature T-linear resistivity in the overdoped regime.
+This {\it same spin excitation} then generates naturally a striking correlation between the strength of the low-temperature T-linear resistivity and the corresponding magnitude of $T_{\rm c}$ in the overdoped electron-doped cuprate superconductors.